mevanoff24/HandwritingDetection/README.md

 # Insight_Project_Framework
 Framework for machine learning projects at Insight Data Science.

+## Things to Explore
+- How to handle punctuation?
+Remove?
+Replace?
+- HAVE Named entity as well!!!

 ## Motivation for this project format:
 - **Insight_Project_Framework** : Put all source code for production within structured directory
 - **tests** : Put all source code for testing in an easy to find location